romain-grecourt/helidon-docs/src/se/jsonrpc/client.md

 > JSON-RPC error response.

 Every JSON-RPC response contains either a result or an error, and that is the reason why `res.result()` returns an optional value.

-The last step shows how the result is mapped to a `StartStopResult` instance using JSON-B. See [JSON-RPC Server](../../se/jsonrpc/server.md) for more information on these types.
+See [JSON-RPC Server](../../se/jsonrpc/server.md) for more information on these types.

 ## Batch Requests